 When you’re trying to feel the benefits over time

 Many skeptics use the CBD latte craze to make the case against CBD.
 And they’re right.
 CBD taken in very low doses once in a while won’t do much, if anything.
 They also point to a general lack of scientific studies that prove the effectiveness of the non-psychoactive compound found in the cannabis plant.
 And they’re right about that too.
 There isn’t a lot of science yet, but it would be wrong to say there isn’t any.
 What we have found is that taking CBD regularly is more effective in contributing to an overall sense of calm than one-off CBD doses.
-A tincture is a great place to start and the Juna Drops in Nude ($75) are a fave around here.
+A tincture is a great place to start and Mineral Recovery ($190) is a fave around here.

 When a post-workout massage isn’t an option (always)